MWL91/gizer/README.md

 ### Performance

-- [TODO] Mongodb as a cacheing database from remote server.
+- [TODO] Mongodb as a caching database from remote server.
 - Docker usage for easy implementation in diffrent env's

 ### Scalability